Ornamental Alphabets, Ancient and Mediæval (page 3/7)

 Decorative initial letter “C” from 16th Century

-This capital “C” is suitable for use as a drop cap (dropped capital) or a decorative initial; there’s also a small version for an avatar or icon.
-It is taken from a 16th century alphabet, and shows a boar with a bird on its back! [more...]
+This ornamental capital “c” in white on black is suitable for use as a drop cap (dropped capital) or a decorative initial.
+It is taken from a sixteenth-century alphabet in white on black. [more...] [$]

 [picture: Decorative initial letter ``D'' from 16th Century]